flintlib/flint/doc/source/qqbar.rst

     or ``PolynomialRootIndexed``.
     Returns 0 on failure and 1 on success.

-    At the moment, this function only supports rational and quadratic numbers as well as certain special values; higher-degree radicals and trigonometric expressions will be implemented in the future.
+    At the moment, this function only recognizes rational and quadratic numbers as well as cyclotomic numbers.
+Higher-degree radicals and other special cases will be implemented in the future.
+Detection of cyclotomic numbers is currently heuristic, and this function may miss some cyclotomics.

 Internal functions